Intevation/intelmq-webinput-csv/docs/User-Guide.md

 ### Upload

-To submit the data to intelmq click *Submit*.
+To submit the data to intelmq click *Send*.
 All lines not failing will be submitted.

 After submission, the total number of submitted lines is given.
-It should be the same as the counter in the left top corner.

-#### extra fields

-To use a column as an extra field simply write `extra.whateveryouwant` into the column header's dropdown.
-If you have data that is already a JSON-encoded dictionary, you can set `extra` directly.